What Percentage of Internet Traffic Is Mobile in 2020?

 In 2016 global mobile traffic bypassed data traffic generated by desktop devices and has been increasing its lead ever since.

 In 2018 mobile traffic had already solidified the lead, with 52.2% of the total internet website traffic.

-3. In 2019 there are 3,986 million unique mobile internet users.
+3. In 2019 there were 3,986 million unique mobile internet users.
 The total number of active internet users is 4,388 million.

 Around 90% of all internet users have mobile access, with China, India, and the US leading the way.